Color Harmonies

 [color(--lch 0 0 301.36 / 1), color(--lch 5.9137 26.24 301.36 / 1), color(--lch 11.827 52.481 301.36 / 1), color(--lch 17.741 78.721 301.36 / 1), color(--lch 23.655 104.96 301.36 / 1), color(--lch 29.568 131.2 301.36 / 1), color(--lch 43.655 104.96 301.36 / 1), color(--lch 57.741 78.721 301.36 / 1), color(--lch 71.827 52.481 301.36 / 1), color(--lch 85.914 26.24 301.36 / 1), color(--lch 100 0 301.36 / 1)]

-While OkLCh is the default, we understand that there are many reasons to use other spaces, so use what you like, we won't judge .
+While OkLCh is the default, we make no assertions that this is better than using any other color space.
+If you are from the world of paint, you may strongly dislike this default and prefer a classical RYB approach, or maybe you just want to use the familiar sRGB approach.
+We understand that there are many reasons to use other spaces, so use what you like, we won't judge .
 If you are a color theory purist, you can use the classical RYB model.

 >>> Steps(Color('red').harmony('complement'))